vojtechruz/vojtechruzicka-blog/src/posts/spring-boot-actuator/index.md

 - HTTP REST endpoint
 - JMX endpoint

 By default, as we already saw, only *health* and *info* endpoints are exposed over HTTP.
-However, all of them are exposed over JXM (where applicable) by default.
+However, all of them are exposed over JMX (where applicable) by default.

 You can configure in your `application.properties` which endpoints should be exposed: